Kavorix/IT-Company-Website/README.md

-# nexcent
+# IT Website
 corporative website

-Hazırlanan website IT solutuion ilə bağlı corporative bir saytdır.
+The website being developed is a corporative website related to IT solutions.

-İstifadə olunan texnologiyalar
+Technologies used

 Html/Css/ReactJs/TailwindCss/RestFull/MockApi